 - The page’s target keyword should be at the beginning.

-A user sees the Title Tag on the Search Engine Results Page (SERP).
+A user sees the title tag on the search engine results page (SERP).
 The user will not see this content on the web page itself.
 It’s hidden so only the bots can see it.

-- Utilize the page’s target keyword near the beginning of this tag.
+- Put the page’s target keyword near the beginning of this tag.

 - Use call-to-action language that will convince the user to click on your search result.